What to do at an Open Day | Your Open Day checklistby Caroline Hardaker

 Before you attend, write down a list of questions to ask at university Open Days.

-This could be anything, from how many lectures there are per week for a particular course and how your courses are assessed, to what gigs and parties happen in the Students’ Union each month.
-If you’re attending lots of Open Days you can ask these questions multiple times and compare the answers to see which university overall wins you over.
+These could range from how many lectures there are per week for a particular course and how courses are assessed, to what gigs and events happen in the Students’ Union each month.
+If you’re attending lots of Open Days you can ask these questions multiple times and compare the answers to see which university most appeals to you.

-Asking questions means that you also get the opportunity to meet academic staff and staff from student services…
+Asking questions means you also get the opportunity to meet academic staff and staff from Student Services.

 Meet the experts

-There’s also a chance to speak to staff from careers, finance, admissions, and more throughout the Open Day.
-Staff are at the Open Day to give you the best idea of how studying here will work, and to reassure you that any worries or questions you have are shared by most new students, too.
+There’ll also be chances to speak to staff from Careers, Finance, Admissions, and more throughout the Open Day.
+Staff are at the event to give you the best idea of what your academic experience could be like, and to reassure you about the support you could access, so make the most of the opportunity to find out as much as you can.

 Go on an accommodation tour

-This is your chance to see up close all the epic buildings and facilities that you’d only seen before in photographs.
-From our stunning botanical quadrangle and stately Students’ Union to our subject-specific buildings and research centres – there’s a lot to see.
+This is your chance to visit all the fantastic buildings and facilities you've previously only seen in photographs...and at Newcastle, there's a lot to see - from our stunning quadrangle and Students’ Union to our subject-specific buildings, libraries, sports facilities and research centres.

 See the city